-Precautions for safe handling:

-Prevent formation of dust.
-Provide appropriate exhaust ventilation at places were dust is formed.
+Precautions for safe handling: Keep formation of airborne dusts to a minimum.
+Provide appropriate exhaust ventilation at places where dust is formed.

 Read and understand the manufacturer's instruction and the precautionary label on the product.
 Refer to Lincoln Safety Publications at www.lincolnelectric.com/safety.
 See American National Standard Z49.1,